<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Raido]]></category>

-<guid isPermaLink="false">https://kindredasatru.com/?p=3077</guid>
+<guid isPermaLink="false">https://kindredasatru.com/?p=5911</guid>

-<p>The post <a rel="nofollow" href="https://kindredasatru.com/the-darradarljod-a-battle-song-of-the-valkyries/">The Darraðarljóð: A Battle Song of the Valkyries</a> appeared first on <a rel="nofollow" href="https://kindredasatru.com">Kindred Asatru</a>.</p>
+<p>The post <a rel="nofollow" href="https://kindredasatru.com/hraesvelgr-the-mighty-eagle-sitting-on-the-edge-of-heaven/">Hraesvelgr, the Mighty Eagle Sitting on the Edge of Heaven</a> appeared first on <a rel="nofollow" href="https://kindredasatru.com">Kindred Asatru</a>.</p>

 ]]></description>

-<content:encoded><![CDATA[<div class='bme_vt_icr' style='max-width:100px;'><div><a href='/tag/thurisaz-description/'><img src='https://kindredasatru.com/wp-content/uploads/2024/09/Thurisaz-e1725309438426.webp' alt='Thurisaz' title='Thurisaz' style='max-width:80px;max-height:80px;' /></a><br /><a href='/tag/thurisaz-description/' title='Thurisaz' style='max-width:90px;'>Thurisaz</a></div><div><a href='/tag/raido-description/'><img src='https://kindredasatru.com/wp-content/uploads/2024/09/Raido-e1725309368218.webp' alt='Raido' title='Raido' style='max-width:80px;max-height:80px;' /></a><br /><a href='/tag/raido-description/' title='Raido' style='max-width:90px;'>Raido</a></div></div>
+<content:encoded><![CDATA[<div class='bme_vt_icr' style='max-width:100px;'><div><a href='/tag/ansuz-description/'><img src='https://kindredasatru.com/wp-content/uploads/2024/09/Ansuz-e1725309384746.webp' alt='Ansuz' title='Ansuz' style='max-width:80px;max-height:80px;' /></a><br /><a href='/tag/ansuz-description/' title='Ansuz' style='max-width:90px;'>Ansuz</a></div><div><a href='/tag/raido-description/'><img src='https://kindredasatru.com/wp-content/uploads/2024/09/Raido-e1725309368218.webp' alt='Raido' title='Raido' style='max-width:80px;max-height:80px;' /></a><br /><a href='/tag/raido-description/' title='Raido' style='max-width:90px;'>Raido</a></div></div>

-<h3 class="wp-block-heading">Meaning of Darraðarljóð for <a href="/asatruar" title="Asatruar, Awakening the Warrior Spirit">Asatruar</a></h3>
+<h3 class="wp-block-heading">The Importance of Hraesvelgr to <a title="Asatruar, Awakening the Warrior Spirit" href="/asatruar">Asatruar</a></h3>

-<p>The post <a rel="nofollow" href="https://kindredasatru.com/the-darradarljod-a-battle-song-of-the-valkyries/">The Darraðarljóð: A Battle Song of the Valkyries</a> appeared first on <a rel="nofollow" href="https://kindredasatru.com">Kindred Asatru</a>.</p>
+<p>The post <a rel="nofollow" href="https://kindredasatru.com/hraesvelgr-the-mighty-eagle-sitting-on-the-edge-of-heaven/">Hraesvelgr, the Mighty Eagle Sitting on the Edge of Heaven</a> appeared first on <a rel="nofollow" href="https://kindredasatru.com">Kindred Asatru</a>.</p>

 ]]></content:encoded>